[HR Managers] Encourage Employees to Update Linkedin Profiles in 2017

 Use the answers to the last two questions to write the Linkedin Profile overview.
 It is the critical part of telling the story of themselves and the important role they play in your company.

 These are little things that can have a bigger impact on your company’s perception and recruiting.
-Share this blog with your employees and encourage them to take action today.
+Click the image below for a free personalized job market analysis and learn even more about current market trends.